Chart Color Schemes

 Fortitude Valley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Fortitude Valley has a high level of cultural diversity, with 29.5% of its population speaking a language other than English at home and 44.4% born overseas.
-Christianity is the main religion in Fortitude Valley, comprising 32.1% of people.
-Buddhism is overrepresented compared to Greater Brisbane, making up 3.5% versus 3.9%.
+The predominant religion in Fortitude Valley is Christianity, which accounts for 32.1% of the population.
+Buddhism is notably overrepresented in Fortitude Valley compared to Greater Brisbane, with 3.5% versus 3.9%.

 Frequently Asked Questions - Diversity